 If you’re not sure how to locate your heater’s filters or how to replace them, make sure to contact an HVAC technician.
 They can help you locate the air filter compartment and tell you exactly which type of filter is best for your home.

-3. Check thermostat
+3. Check Your Thermostat

 Before you turn on your heater this winter, take the time to check your thermostat’s performance through its settings.
 If your thermostat setting doesn’t match the temperature of the house, then there’s a chance it isn’t functioning properly.
 This can be caused by a variety of issues such as an inaccurate calibration or even a clogged filter.
 An HVAC technician can help by recalibrating it as well as checking for any other underlying issues.

-4. Weatherizing home
+4. Weatherizing Home

 To ensure your heater doesn’t overwork, make sure your home is sufficiently weatherized.
 In other words, check to see if your home is experiencing a high amount of air leaks.
-A few trouble areas where air leaks can occur includes:
+A few trouble areas where air leaks can occur include:

 - Windows & doors